In 1989 Bill

 acre ranch north of Ramah.
 Bill, now a lifetime member of Ben Lomond, played a

 role in closing the deal on the new ranch.
-Cathouse Bill recalls
+Cathouse Bill recalled

 that a Shaketails shoot was the last event held at the Palmer Lake range